d11wtq/dm-sql-finders/README.md

   - `tbl.*`: expands the splat to only the known fields defined in your model.
 Other fields in the database are excluded.
   - `tbl.to_s`: represents the name of the table in the database.  `#to_s` is invoked implcitly in String context.
-Note that if you join to the same table multiple times, DataMapper SQL Finders will alias them accordingly (TODO).
+Note that if you join to the same table multiple times, DataMapper SQL Finders will alias them accordingly.
   - `tbl.property_name`: represents the field name in the database mapping to `property_name` in your model.

 Writing the field/table names directly, while it will work, is not advised, since it will significantly hamper any future